Shilnikov problem in Filippov dynamical systems: Abstract

 \section{Abstract}

-In this paper we introduce the concept of a sliding Shilnikov orbit for $3$D Filippov systems.
-Versions of the Shilnikov's Theorems are provided for those systems.
-Specifically, we show that arbitrarily close to a sliding Shilnikov orbit there exist countable infinitely many sliding periodic orbits, and for a particular system having this kind of connection we investigate the existence of continuous systems close to it having an ordinary Shilnikov homoclinic orbit.
-We also prove that, in general, a sliding Shilnikov orbit is a co-dimension $1$ phenomena.
-Furthermore we provide a family $Z_{\al,\beta}$ of piecewise linear vector fields as a prototype of systems having a sliding Shilnikov orbit.
+In this paper we introduce the concept of sliding Shilnikov orbits for $3$D Filippov systems.
+In short, such an orbit is a piecewise smooth closed curve, composed by Filippov trajectories, which slides on the switching surface and connects a Filippov equilibrium to itself, namely a pseudo saddle-focus.
+A version of the Shilnikov's Theorem is provided for such systems.
+Particularly, we show that sliding Shilnikov orbits occur in generic one-parameter families of Filippov systems, and that arbitrarily close to a sliding Shilnikov orbit there exist countably infinitely many sliding periodic orbits.
+Here, no additional Shilnikov-like assumption is needed in order to get this last result.
+In addition, we show the existence of sliding Shilnikov orbits in discontinuous piecewise linear differential systems.
+As far as we know, the examples of Fillippov systems provided in this paper are the first exhibiting such a sliding phenomenon.